 When I first started sponsoring Vitoria, she was 5 years old.
 She drew me pictures of flowers and I sent her princess stickers.
 But then, before I knew it, she was a teenager.
-Gone were the crayon drawings and glittery stationary.
+Gone were the crayon drawings and glittery stationery.

 I could have mourned the loss of those sweet letters.
 But instead, I decided to embrace the new season Vitoria and I were entering.
 I fumbled through a year of letters until we finally figured out our new rhythm.
 She told me about her dreams.
 What she wanted to be when she grew up.